Reviews

 7) (Computer) In your browser address bar, enter the IP address from your printer WiFi screen, and click Go or press enter.

 9) (Computer) Click the “Save” button.
-Now you should see a new page that says only the following:
+You should now see a new page that says only: {“wifi”:“configuration updated, restarting…”}

 10) (Computer) Connect your computer back to your normal WiFi (the SSID you entered above in Connectivity Step 8).